 Why is my resting heart rate increasing despite training?

 Common reasons include high training load, poor sleep, stress, or early stages of illness.
-Temporary increases are normal during intense periods.
+Many athletes notice elevated values during intense training phases.
+Temporary increases are normal during these periods.

 When should I see a doctor about a low resting heart rate?